Mathewha/LineRobot/README.md

 - **Measurable**: Complete assembly and verify that the motors respond to control signals and all sensors provide readings.
 Success criteria will be based on:
   - Motors run when commanded (100% functionality).
   - Sensors detect at least 3 types of color and infrared input (90% accuracy in basic tests).
-- **Achievable**: Team Member 1 and 3 (Maciej and Bartosz) have experience with hardware assembly and sensor integration, making this task feasible with the available tools and components.
+- **Achievable**: Team Member 1 (Maciej) have experience with hardware assembly and sensor integration, making this task feasible with the available tools and components.
 - **Relevant**: This milestone is crucial because a fully assembled and functioning robot is the foundation for software development and testing.
 - **Time-bound**: Start on **October 23, 2024**, and finish by **November 20th, 2024**.